junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Not only can you count on local resources to be on hand when you need them, but often they do the best job at the lowest cost.

-For example, if you can encourage mothers to breastfeed their babies, this will build self-reliance through a top quality local resource— breast milk!
+For example, if you can encourage mothers to breastfeed their babies, this will build self-reliance through a top quality local resource,  breast milk!

 It will also prevent needless sickness and death of many babies.